NoemiVergopolan/page/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am pursuing a PhD in Civil and Environmental Engineering at Princeton University with focus on computational hydrology.
 My research aims to aid water resource decision-making by improving capabilities for monitoring and forecasting hydrological hazards and their impacts.
-To this aim, my research leverages satellite remote sensing, land surface modeling, machine learning, data fusion, and high-performance computing for hydrological predictions at a high spatial resolution.
-Learn more about my research interests in publications.
+To this aim, my research leverages satellite remote sensing, land surface modeling, machine learning, data fusion, and high-performance computing for hydrological predictions at high spatial resolution Learn more about my research interests in publications.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.